BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 >It is impossible to understand the reality of the mass media if you assume it is their job to provide correct information on the world and then assess how they fail, distort reality, and manipulate opinion---as if they could do otherwise. -- Niklas Luhmann

+Basically, Luhmann observed something very similar to the *Manufacturing Consent* {% cite herman:1988 %} but explains it slightly differently without the need for a *propaganda model*.
 If one anticipates that the primary purpose of the media is to deliver accurate information or facts, they are likely to encounter inconsistencies that raise significant doubts about the credibility of the mass media apparatus.
 The media is inherently self-preserving.
 It functions in a manner that constructs and sustains itself.